wujiang/chatable/README.md

   traffic at your system a month from now.
 How do you prepare?
 They see roughly 1M conversations per day.

+Create dedicated servers and databases for Comcast.
+Do a stress test.

 - How will your system handle a user with multiple devices gracefully?
   E.g imagine a user alternating between her laptop, her phone and her